Welcome to

 Wilfrid Laurier University

-The editor gratefully acknowledges financial support for this project provided by an Insight Grant awarded in 2021 by the Social Sciences and Humanities Research Council of Canada (SSHRC) for The Digital Auctores Project.
-Funds allocated to this portion of the project paid the salaries of three student research assistants who contributed to its development from January to April 2023 (Samantha Reid & Madison Hobbins) and since May 2023 (Iris Bednarski).
-Thanks are also due to the Bayerische Staatsbibliothek for providing the open access digital copy of Sensenschmidt's incunable edition.
+The editor gratefully acknowledges the financial support for this project provided by an Insight Grant awarded in 2021 by the Social Sciences and Humanities Research Council of Canada (SSHRC) for The Digital Auctores Project.
+Funds allocated to this portion of the project paid the salaries of three student research assistants who contributed to its development from January to April 2023 (Samantha Reid & Madison Hobbins) and from May 2023 to November 2024 (Iris Bednarski).
+Thanks are also due to the Bayerische Staatsbibliothek for providing the open access digital copy of the incunable edition.